Santiago Cathedral

 67.5 KM to Santiago

-Palas de Rei is a popular overnight stop, about 68 km from Santiago, and marks the beginning of the final three-day push for many walkers.
+Continue on to Palas de Rei, a popular overnight stop, about 68 km from Santiago, and marks the beginning of the final three-day push for many walkers.

 The town’s name comes from Pallatium Regis, or “Palace of the King,” supposedly linked to the Visigothic king Witiza, who ruled here in the 8th century.
-Today, it’s a small but bustling place with around 3,500 residents, and it’s well-stocked with albergues, cafés, pharmacies, and shops.
-It’s not the most atmospheric town on the Camino, but it’s got everything you need.
+Today, it’s a small but bustling place with around 3,500 residents, and it’s well-stocked with pharmacies and shops.

-There are loads of places to stay in town, but my top pick is probably Albergue A Casina di Marcello.
-Marcello’s a pilgrim himself—he’s walked loads of Caminos and ended up settling here to run his own place.
-He cooked us an amazing Italian dinner, proper home-style stuff.
+There are loads of places to stay in town, including the very modern Albergue San Marcos, but my top pick is probably Albergue A Casina di Marcello.
+Marcello’s a pilgrim himself; he’s walked loads of Caminos and ended up settling here to run his own place.
+He cooked us a splendid Italian dinner, proper home-style stuff.
 Can’t recommend it enough.

 Albergue A Casiña di Marcello